PoisotLab/ms_mangal_synthesis/reviews.md

 relative to their call for resampling.

 > Very few of the networks are actual re-sampling, which we have now clarified
 > in the section "What problems would more data solve?".
+If anything, we are
+> confident that this strengthens the call for increased curation and archival
+> of existing dataset, which would allow space-for-time substitutions in the
+> absence of resampled datasets.